Kyle-Spier-Swenson/kyle.software/index.md

 No configuration.
 No bootstrapping.
 No 7-part install process.

-A second, included zip allows devs to reset their database by simply overriding the data folder with a clean but still bootstrapped copy of the schema.
+A second, included zip allows devs to reset their database by simply overwriting the data folder with a clean but still bootstrapped copy of the schema.

 ---
 #### Github webhook framework